Ladybirds

 On this class page you can find essential information, as well as ideas to support your child’s learning at home.
 Our staff are dedicated to following children’s individual interests which develop and change throughout the school year.
 We have themes which we introduce to provide opportunities for the children to reach their full potential here at Gwladys Street Primary School.

 We invite families to be a part of their child’s learning journey as much as possible.
 Ask a member of staff about upcoming stay and play sessions.
+Our first stay and play session will be held on Wednesday 2nd October from 2.30pm. this is a chance for you to be able to join your child

 Autumn One